E-Schrodinger/state-representations-best-response/README.md

 <a id="barfuss2022"></a>
 Barfuss, Wolfram, and Richard P. Mann.
 "Modeling the effects of environmental and perceptual uncertainty using deterministic reinforcement learning dynamics with partial observability." *Physical Review E* 105, no. 3 (2022): 034409.

-The clickable citations will take readers directly to the full references at the bottom of the document when clicked.